-Elhadj As Sy: For a safer future, for community resilience, ‘we must act now’ in response to Paris climate agreement05/09/2016 - by the Climate Centre
+Elhadj As Sy: For a safer future, for community resilience, ‘we must act now’ in response to Paris climate agreement

 The IFRC today welcomed the ratification by China and the US of the Paris climate agreement, which brings its entry into force “a big step closer”, according to the UN Framework Convention on Climate Change (UNFCCC).

 IFRC Secretary-General Elhadj As Sy described Paris as “a landmark achievement” in the fight against climate change.
 The announcement, he said, showed that commitment had not waned and there was willingness to respond at scale .

 Speaking from the IFRC offices in Geneva, he added: “We have no choice but to deliver on the ambitions of the agreement.

 “Our volunteers are on the front line of this response: They see the huge toll that climate change is already taking on the world’s most vulnerable.

 “If we are to create a safer future, if we are to build the resilience of at-risk communities, then we must act now.”

 For the Paris agreement to limit global warming to below 2°C to come into force, 55 states representing at least 55 per cent of global emissions must join.

 The announcement by President Obama and President Xi Jinping came on the eve of the G20 summit in the Chinese city of Hangzhou and “puts the balance at just over 39 per cent of the global total” of emissions, the UNFCCC said.